-Two (2) right of way plans (RW Plan 171-0749 and RW Plan 171-0750) affect the subject land Cell D:
+Two (2) access right-of-way plans affect the subject land Cell D:

-Access R/W Plan 171-0749 is intended to accommodate future improvements to Highway #1 which is located adjacent and northeast.

-Access R/W Plan 171-0750 is intended to accommodate the future extension of Cambridge Park Blvd. and its intersection with Range Road 285.
+- Access R/W Plan 171-0749 is intended to accommodate future improvements to Highway #1-which is located adjacent and to the northeast. which is located adjacent and to the northeast. - Access R/W Plan 171-0750 is intended to accommodate the future extension of Cambridge Park Boulevard and its intersection with Garden Road (Range Road 285).